 Line a large cookie sheet with parchment paper and pour the batter on the parchment paper.

 Use a spatula to spread it out evenly and give it a shake to get the batter very thin and even on the cookie sheet.
 (Sprinkle with seeds and/ or kosher salt if desired).

-Bake for 15 minutes then take out of the oven and cut into squares with a pastry or pizza cutter.
+Bake for 15 minutes then take out of the oven and cut into squares.

 Flip the crackers over and peel off the parchment paper and bake for another 15 minutes.

 Make sure all the crackers are in separate pieces and flip again seed side up and bake for another 10-15 minutes until dry and crisp.
 (The ones on the outside of the cookie sheet or those that are thinner will cook faster.
 Remove any that start to get golden brown and leave the others until they have all cooked evenly).